rendell/ZonMw/README.md

 https://github.com/rendell/ZonMw/blob/main/98%20-%20FINAL%20COVID%20Food%20Security%20Ec%20Div.docx

 ## Administrative notes
-- Keep in mind that interviews will require the respondent to fill in a consent form
+- Keep in mind that interviews will require the respondent to fill in a consent form, which is to be stored digitally on the UA servers.
 - Keep track of hours spend on the project, in case UA HR requests an overview
 - Please draft a timeline for the duration of the project outlining when you expect to complete your goals by Friday the 27th of October.